percona/pmm/source/dashboards/dashboard-mysql-replication.rst

 Generally adding more CPU or Disk resources can alleviate replication lag issues, up to a point.

-Ideally a value of 0 is desired, but be aware that ``Seconds_Behind_Master`` is an integer value and thus rounding is a factor.
-If you desire greater precision, consider the Percona Toolkit tool ``pt-heartbeat``, as this graph will automatically take into account this tool and then show you greater resolution in the milliseconds.

 .. seealso::

    Related metrics: